ropensci/cyphr/README.md

 ## Scope

 The scope of the package is to protect data that has been saved to disk.
 It is not designed to stop an attacker targeting the R process itself to determine the contents of sensitive data.
-The package does try to prevent you accidently saving to disk the contents of sensitive information, including the keys that could decrypt such information.
+The package does try to prevent you accidentally saving to disk the contents of sensitive information, including the keys that could decrypt such information.

 ## Objects to handle keys: